Using Respondus Lockdown Browser with Bruinlearn

-Respondus does not replace an in-person proctor, but it does provide a secure interface and a full audio and video recording of the test attempt.
+Respondus does not replace an in-person proctor; however, it does provide a secure interface and full audio and video recordings of test attempts.

-NOTE: To use Respondus Lockdown Browser in CCLE Moodle or Bruin Learn New Quiz, use a browser of your choice, log into the chosen Learning Management System (LMS), and take the quiz that has Respondus enabled.
+NOTE: To use Respondus Lockdown Browser in Bruin Learn New Quiz, use a browser of your choice, log into Bruin Learn, and take the quiz that has Respondus enabled.
 However, if you are using Bruin Learn Classic Quiz, then you need to launch Respondus Lockdown Browser manually from your desktop.
-After launching the application, you are correctly shown a prompt asking you to select which server you are using.
-The two servers are Bruin Learn (Canvas) PROD which is the live instance of Bruin Learn or Bruin Learn (Canvas) Test which is a beta version of Bruin Learn and is not live.
-For students taking an assessment on Bruin Learn with Respondus enabled, they should select “Canvas PROD”.
+After launching the application, you are shown a prompt asking you to select which server you are using.
+The two servers are Bruin Learn (Canvas) PROD, which is the live instance of Bruin Learn, or Bruin Learn (Canvas) Test, which is a beta version of Bruin Learn that is not live.
+For students taking an assessment on Bruin Learn with Respondus enabled, they should select “Canvas PROD.”

 Respondus is currently only available for Mac, iPad, Windows, and Chromebook.
-You have to enable use on iPads within the Respondus settings in your Bruin Learn course site for students to be able to use the application on them.
+You need to enable its use on iPads by going to the Respondus settings in your Bruin Learn course site in order for students to be able to use the application on the device.

-It is strongly recommended to create a zero stakes practice quiz with Respondus enabled for students to ensure that their equipment is functioning properly prior to the actual graded quiz.
+It is strongly recommended to create a zero-stakes practice quiz with Respondus enabled for students to check that their equipment is functioning properly prior to the actual graded quiz.

 For the highest quiz integrity, pair Respondus with a quiz that uses random question banks and a time limit.

-Please reach out to your local support unit if using Respondus for the first time in your class.
+Please reach out to your local support unit if you will be using Respondus for the first time in your class.

 For full information on using Respondus with Bruin Learn, see the Respondus Quick Start Guide